Technology Commercialization Credit and Jobs Program

 3. Louisiana Department of Revenue is notified of the eligibility.

-4. Submit Technology Commercialization application for credits.
+4. Submit Technology Commercialization application for credits and fee.

 Q: My company is currently commercializing a new technology but has yet to obtain an agreement with an in-state university.
 Will we be eligible for the Technology Commercialization Program?